Certified Clinical Medical Assistant (CCMA) Program

 Clinical Internship is arranged and coordinated by MedNoc in partnership with local hospitals, clinics, and medical offices.

-Certified Clinical Medical Assistant Class Schedule
+Certified Clinical Medical Assistant Class Schedule Options

 The Certified Clinical Medical Assistant Course at MedNoc Training College offers flexible scheduling options to accommodate working adults, parents, and career changers.
 Choose the class format that works best for you: